AdelBeit/Zero/README.md

 # NodeJS Groupme Bot
 Zero dependency Groupme bot in vanilla NodeJS

-This was created to aid in learning about REST APIs, Servers, and HTTP requests.
+This was created to learn more about REST APIs, Servers, and HTTP requests.

 ## Files:
      * /Utils/captionJIMP uses the JIMP library to caption images